-Over 20 years ago, when seasonal color analysis was in vogue and I “had my colors done”, I was told I was a Summer (which is a cool, muted palette).
+Over 20 years ago, when personal color analysis was in vogue and I “had my colors done”, I was told I was a Summer (which is a cool, muted palette).
 While attending a color analysis training session in February, I learned that the earlier consultation was incorrect: I am in fact a Warm Autumn, a palette with a golden undertone that is between Spring and Autumn.

 So I’ve been wearing the wrong colors for all these years!
 This news was not trivial: as a woman who prides herself in looking her best whenever she leaves the house, I was shocked.

-What is Color Analysis?
+What is Personal Color Analysis?

 Color analysis is the process of identifying the colors that will be most flattering to a person, based on her or his skin tone, natural hair color, and eye pattern.
 Suzanne Caygill first brought to the public’s attention the Seasonal System of Color Analysis in 1980 in her book Color: The Essence of You.
 When Carole Jackson’s Color Me Beautiful was published the same year, its popularity launched a whole new industry.

-Many who had a color analysis in the early years were given inaccurate results.
+Many who had an analysis done in the early years were given inaccurate results.
 The original system categorized people into four seasons, based on the undertone of their skin.
 Those with a cool (blue) undertone were Winter or Summer; those with a warm (yellow) undertone were Autumn or Spring.
 Not everyone neatly fits into one of these categories.
 Over the years, the four seasonal palettes have been expanded into 16, to take into account the fact that many people have neutral (neither cool nor warm) skin undertones, and others have coloring characteristics common to more than one season.

 Why Worry About Color?